zia-ahmad457/Credit-Card-Fraud-Detection/README.md

 ### 4. Model Selection

-I chose to train and evaluate two different classification models:
+I chose to train and evaluate three different classification models:

 -   **Random Forest:** Random Forest is an ensemble learning method known for its ability to handle complex datasets and provide good accuracy.
 It is less prone to overfitting, which is important when dealing with imbalanced datasets.

 -   **Logistic Regression:** Logistic Regression is a simple and interpretable model.
 It is a good baseline model for binary classification tasks.

+-   **Decision Tree:** Decision Tree is a machine learning model that makes decisions by splitting the dataset into subsets based on the features.
+It's used to classify transactions as either "fraudulent" or "non-fraudulent" based on the learned patterns in the data.

 ### 5. Model Evaluation